Updated: January 6, 2024

 I asked him what business he plans to put up, and he said that he wants to get a business franchise.
 I referred him to a company where he found a food franchise he liked that only costs a total of P650,000 to set up.

 Did you know what he told me during the grand opening of his business franchise?
-He said that he could have started the business a year earlier if he only knew that he already had enough money.
+He said that he could have started the business a year earlier if he had only known that he already had enough money.

 Step 3: Learn how to sell your product or service.